jordanSu/spring-boot-pos/README.md

 $ ./mvnw spring-boot:run
 ```

+4. Have fun with this project by:
-4. Open web browser and go to `http://localhost:8080/graphiql`, and have fun!
+- Open web browser and go to `http://localhost:8080/graphiql`
+- Send GraphQL query to `localhost:8080/graphql`

 #### Method 2 : `docker-compose`
 ##### Requirements